«Pay yourself first. That's the only way to build your wealth.»

 One standing order per target account

-How you create wealth
+How to create your wealth

-- Federal Statistical Office (FSO): Household Budget Survey 2011
+- Federal Statistical Office (FSO): Household Budget Survey 2020